-Repossession / Auction by A Financier in Satisfaction Of A Debt

-- 34. When a FI repossesses goods under a HP financing contract which is terminated early, or where the hirer defaults, the hirer is not making a taxable supply to the FI. - 35.
-If the financier auctions the assets repossessed, the GST implication depends on whether the hirer is a taxable person (registered for GST) or not.
+Repossession / Auction by a Financier in Satisfaction of a Debt on whether the hirer is a taxable person (registered for GST) or not.
 If the hirer is a taxable person, the sale of the said asset by the financier will be a taxable supply made by the hirer and the financier is liable to account for GST.
-If the hirer is not a taxable person, then the subsequent sale of the asset by the financier is not a taxable supply and not subject to GST. - 36.
-If the auctioneer is other than the financier, the same GST treatment applies.
-However, the auctioneer may charge a fee for the auction services rendered to the financier and this is subject to GST at a standard rate.
-For further details on the repossession and auctioning transactions and the corresponding GST implications, please refer to the GST Guide on Repossessed Goods.
+If the hirer is not a taxable person, then the subsequent sale of the asset by the financier is not a taxable supply and not subject to GST.